borkdude/html/README.md

 - Generation of HTML is done at compile time, if possible
 - The generated code is small and easy to understand
-- The library is small
+- The library itself is small
 - The library works both in Clojure and ClojureScript

 Drawbacks of this library: